-Paterson is one of the two Jim Jarmusch films released this year— the other being a music documentary about The Stooges titled Gimme Danger .
+Paterson is one of the two Jim Jarmusch films released in 2016 — the other being a music documentary about The Stooges titled Gimme Danger (2016).
 Whereas viewers might walk into Gimme Danger hoping to experience the raw power of Iggy Pop, viewers should take a different approach towards Jarmusch’s other project this year.
-Paterson is set in Paterson, New Jersey and follows the life of a bus driver (Adam Driver) who happens to share his city’s name.
+Paterson is set in Paterson, New Jersey, and follows the life of a bus driver (Adam Driver) who happens to share his city’s name.
 Paterson leads an ascetic life: he’s in love with a woman named Laura (Golshifteh Farahani); he drives the #23 Paterson route; and, he writes poetry in his spare time.
-This film is a slice of, about a week of, Paterson’s life.
+This film is a slice of, about a week of Paterson’s life.
 You might wonder what there is to see — and to that end, I invite you to watch this film and judge for yourself: is there something worth seeing through the eyes of an ascetic bus driver?